OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 A key aspect of the Loom network design is the ability to power cycle the device and maintain network connectivity.
 This allows a device to hard power-down for extended periods of time, increasing battery life significantly.

-All numbers in this document are LSB-first.
+All numbers in this document are LSByte and LSBit.

 ## Components